kijowski/adonis-htmx/README.md

 [![typescript-image]][typescript-url] [![npm-image]][npm-url] [![license-image]][license-url]

-HTMX helpers for the Adonis web server and Edge template engine.
+HTMX wrapper for Edge renderer tailored for the Adonis web server.

-It introduces concept of template fragments described on [HTMX website](https://htmx.org/essays/template-fragments/)
+It also introduces concept of template fragments described on [HTMX website](https://htmx.org/essays/template-fragments/).

 ## Instalation
 Install it using `npm`, `yarn` or `pnpm`.